-QVC's Beauty with Benefits Eve - GuruFocus.com
+QVC's Beauty With Benefits Eve - GuruFocus.com

-11th annual livestream shopping event has raised more than $16 million in support of Cancer and Careers

-WEST CHESTER, Pa., May 1, 2023 /PRNewswire/ -- QVC, a world leader in live video commerce ("vCommerce") and Cosmetic Executive Women (CEW) are proud to announce the return of the highly anticipated Beauty with Benefits multiplatform shopping event, supporting Cancer and Careers.
+WEST CHESTER, PA / ACCESSWIRE / May 1, 2023 / QVC, a world leader in live video commerce ("vCommerce") and Cosmetic Executive Women (CEW) are proud to announce the return of the highly anticipated Beauty with Benefits multiplatform shopping event, supporting Cancer and Careers.
 Over the past decade, Beauty with Benefits has raised over $16 million for Cancer and Careers.
 In its 11th year, the event will offer a video shopping experience for beauty enthusiasts while raising funds to help people with cancer thrive in their workplace.
 To increase awareness for this year's campaign, celebrity makeup artist and founder of Mally Beauty, Mally Roncal, will lend her vibrant spirit and passion as the spokesperson for the event.

 "I am so honored to be returning this year as the spokesperson to bring awareness to the important work of Cancer and Careers," said Mally Roncal, Founder of Mally Beauty.
 "This is such a special event for the entire beauty industry and one that I look forward to every year.
 Beauty is not just about looking your most fabulous on the outside, but also about feeling confident and empowered on the inside.
 My hope through this event is to inspire everyone to give back and to help make a difference in the lives of cancer survivors."